sematic-ai/helm-charts/README.md

 the latest versions of the packages.
 You can then run `helm search repo sematic` to see the charts.

-To install the sematic-server chart, you'll need to first configure your deployment by filling out a copy of your own `valuse.yml` as described in the Configuration section below, and then run:
+To install the `sematic-server` chart, you'll need to first configure your deployment by filling out a copy of your own `values.yml` as described in the Configuration section below, and then run:

 ```bash